makrai/notes/pustejovsky95-generative-lex.md

     * An analysis of nominal polysemy is presented, making use of the type system
   * chapter 8: argument selection as driven by semantic types,
     * explain the polymorphic nature of verbs taking multiple syntactic types
-  * chapter 9, I discuss the role that qualia and event structure have in describing the way _causal relations_ are lexicalized in language
+  * chapter 9: the role that qualia and event structure have in describing the way _causal relations_ are lexicalized in language
     * causative/inchoative verbs, aspectual predicates, experiencer predicates, and modal causatives such as _risk_
-  * chapter 10: how this view of lexical organization relates to current theories of
-    * metaphor and pragmatically-induced metonymy
+  * chapter 10: relation to current theories of metaphor and pragmatically-induced metonymy
-    * I argue for a strong distinction between common-sense knowledge and lexical structure, although the issue is clearly an empirical one
+    * for a strong distinction between common-sense knowledge and lexical structure
-      * _creative polysemy_ c
+      * _creative polysemy_
         exhibit a regularity and systematicity across languages that is absent from sense extension or modes of metaphor_